btrkeks/bookminer/README.md

 and the current page number for later reference.

 **Note:** Currently, the application is only tested on Linux systems and probably won't work on Windows.
-Also, it currently uses arguments which are specific to the `st` terminal, but I expect to fix the latter within the next couple of days.

 (I am open for better names for this application)